Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Kudos to the Democrats and the state legislature.
 I was kind of wondering if this might be possible.

-I figured that Abigail Spamberger, who's running, didn't really want to make her campaign for governor about redistricting, but just because of some machinations of kind of how you got to get this process done done legally and constitutionally, the legislature had to start the process without her, and they did so yesterday.
+I figured that Abigail Spanberger, who's running, didn't really want to make her campaign for governor about redistricting, but just because of some machinations of kind of how you got to get this process done legally and constitutionally, the legislature had to start the process without her, and they did so yesterday.

-So assuming that my girl Abigail Spanberger is fully on board for this, if the Democrats pass this through their legislature in Virginia this year, and then when the new legislature comes in in January, if they pass the amendment again next year, they can redistrict the state.
+So assuming that my girl Abigail Spanberger is fully on board for this, if the the Democrats pass this through their legislature in Virginia this year, and then when the new legislature comes in in January, if they pass the amendment again next year, they can redistrict the state.

 And I looked at a map yesterday that made it look pretty clean as far as the Democrats adding three new seats in Virginia.

 And so that is a big counterweight to what Republicans are doing in some states.
-Another piece of good news this week, you got to shout out JVL's boy Mike Pence, former vice president Mike Pence.
+Another piece of good news this week, you got to shout out JBL's boy Mike Pence, former vice president Mike Pence.

 Who would have known that he would have turned out to be the

-play the chime? the bulwark that we were hoping for in the last Trump administration.
+play the chime, the bulwark that we were hoping for in the last Trump administration?

 Pence was working behind the scenes in Indiana with some of his old colleagues to basically try to get them to stop their redistricting effort.